 Easy tools for educating your community

 A 25 minute segment of the movie Hometown Habitat tells the whole story for you - no public speaking skills or knowledge of the subject is required!
 Plant NOVA Natives has a limited licence to allow anyone who is considering organizing a screening at their place of worship to first view the movie on line for free.
-Email email@example.com to get the password.
+Email firstname.lastname@example.org to get the password.
 To actually show it in public, you will need a license.
 A big discount is available from the filmmaker if you reference Plant NOVA Natives.

 Herndon Friends Meeting launched the movement in September 2016 by holding an interfaith showing of Hometown Habitat followed by discussion.
 Members of seven other faith communities attended and were inspired to take the word back to their own communities.
 We hope that each community will hold its own public forum in turn and lead the way to a Northern Virginia where humans share the land with the rest of the living world.
 Invite other congregations from your own religion, or from other faiths in your neighborhood.

 A sample invitation to send out to neighboring faith communities can be found here.